GaminigSoft/GameFi-Ecosystem/README.md

 ## How it works

-SoftGalaxyBet runs on a single value loop:
+SoftGalaxy runs on a single value loop:

 **Stake → Play → Refer → Claim**

-1. **Stake** — Users lock BET into pools that support house liquidity and earn yield.
+1. **Stake** — Users lock into pools that support house liquidity and earn yield.
 2. **Play** — In-platform games (roulette, slots, blackjack, prediction) drive engagement and reward flow.
 3. **Refer** — A binary + linear affiliate tree pays direct and volume bonuses upline.
 4. **Claim** — Staking, gaming, and affiliate earnings settle in one dashboard claim path.